Easton House

 Easton House, also known as the Bachmann Publick House and George Taylor's Easton Property, is a historic inn and tavern located at Easton in Northampton County, Pennsylvania.
 It was built in 1753, and is a 2 3/4 story rubble limestone building, with squared corners, in the Georgian style.

 Easton House was expanded by George Taylor (c.
 1716–1781) in 1765, who used it as a residence and tavern.
 A red clay brick addition was built in 1828.
 The building was the site of a number of important judicial proceedings when it housed the Magistrates Court in the early 19th century.

-It was added to the National Register of Historic Places in 1980.
+It was added to the National Register of Historic Places in 1980.It is currently maintained by the Northampton County Historical & Genealogical Society (NCHGS), with its headquarters in the Sigal Museum.